songyanghan/starter-academic/content/authors/admin/_index.md

 I am currently a fourth-year PhD student in computer science and engineering working on artificial intelligence supervised by Prof. [Fei Miao](http://feimiao.org) at University of Connecticut.
 I was working on game theoretic energy management approaches in [Dynamic Systems Control Lab](https://sites.ji.sjtu.edu.cn/dsc/) in University of Michigan-Shanghai Jiao Tong University Joint Institute supervised by Prof. [Chengbin Ma](https://sites.ji.sjtu.edu.cn/dsc/professor/).

-My current research interests include robust and scalable multi-agent reinforcement learning, artificial intelligence, machine learning, autonomous driving, and game theory.
+My current research interests include robust and scalable multi-agent reinforcement learning, artificial intelligence, deep learning, autonomous driving, computer vision, and game theory.

 ## News
 * [2022/5] Our paper "Stable and Efficient Shapley Value-Based Reward Reallocation for Multi-Agent Reinforcement Learning of Autonomous Vehicles" is presented on the 2022 IEEE International Conference on Robotics and Automation (ICRA), Philadelphia, USA, May 2022.